Quick Tour of the Integrated Development Environment

 This topic provides a brief overview of many of the features and tools included in Visual Studio for application development.

-The Visual Studio product family shares a single integrated development environment (IDE) that is composed of several elements: the Menu toolbar, Standard toolbar, various tool windows docked or auto-hidden on the left, bottom, and right sides, as well as the editor space.
+The Visual Studio product family shares a single integrated development environment (IDE) that is composed of several elements: the Menu bar, Standard toolbar, various tool windows docked or auto-hidden on the left, bottom, and right sides, as well as the editor space.
 The tool windows, menus, and toolbars available depend on the type of project or file you are working in.

 Depending on the settings you have applied, and any subsequent customizations you have made, the placement of tool windows and other elements in the IDE differs.
 You can change settings by using the Import and Export Settings Wizard.
 By selecting the Reset all settings option, you can change your default programming language.